• Press

 April 28, 2022

-FracTracker has released an analysis of Pennsylvania's 2021 oil & gas production totals based on PA DEP data.
-Explore the maps.
+FracTracker has released an analysis of Pennsylvania's 2021 oil and gas production totals and the impacts of orphaned and abandoned wells.

 Read more